emiliobongiorno/backend-nestjs-challenge/README.md

 - A Seed migration would be useful to have an already working app with data
 - The ORM is being used with Synchronize instead of migrations.
 Migrations would be the best option
 - Deployment could be done

-## Errors to be fixed

-- Docker app is not running properly

 ## Techs